YusmelyLG/MyPortal/README.md

 It will give access to a photo library.
 You will also be able to leave comments and chat with me.

 ## Motivation
-:writing_hand: I recently started a YouTube channel.
-Many of my followers have limited internet connection which makes it difficult to navigate the different social media platforms like YouTube, Instagram, Facebook, even my webpage.
+:writing_hand: Many of my followers have limited internet connection which makes it difficult to navigate the different social media platforms like YouTube, Instagram, Facebook, even my webpage.
 So, I thought that having a portal with all the information will be an easier and faster way to access all my content.

 ## Built With
 :writing_hand: - HTML - CSS - JavaScript